last update: February 10 2023

 More methods to find the stage of the connection process

 Usually, you will see an error message.
-It’s stage 1 (StoreFront alone to blame for your issue) if this error message is displayed inside your browser, it’s stage 2 if it’s a windows (Mac, Linux, …) message box.
+It’s stage 1 (StoreFront alone to blame for your issue) if this error message is displayed inside your browser, it’s stage 2 if it’s a windows (Mac, Linux, Windows, …) message box.

 If you got stuck within the first portion of the connection process, your issue is not directly related to NetScaler, you don’t even need to log on to NetScaler!